-Glamping along windswept beaches, journeying back through time at historic forts, and adrenaline-fueled adventures like tidal bore rafting are just a few of the fun things to do in Nova Scotia, Canada.
+Glamping along windswept beaches, journeying back through time at historic forts, and adrenaline-fuelled adventures like tidal bore rafting and rappeling to waterfalls are just a few of the fun things to do in Nova Scotia, Canada.

 From wine tasting in sun-soaked valleys to coastal road trips, here are some of the best things to do in Nova Scotia.

 One of the best places to visit in Nova Scotia is the island of Cape Breton, which is home to one of the world’s most iconic drives.